lucaferrarioo/lucaferrarioo/README.md

 - 👋 Hi, I’m @lucaferrarioo
 - 👀 I’m interested in everything connected to technology and programming
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on every valuable project idea
 - 📫 How to reach me: beacontech.ga